M17-Project/SX1255/README.md

 <img src="https://github.com/M17-Project/SX1255/blob/main/front.png" width="450">

+## Clocking
+Remember to provide a clock signal at the PMOD *REF* pin or *EXT_REF* SMA connector.
+The source is selectable with a jumper.
+A range of clock frequencies can be used, see the SX1255's documentation for details.

 ## Raspberry Pi GPIO header connections
 | PMOD pin name       | RPi header pin number |
 |---------------------|-----------------------|